ivandfx/DFXWinTweaks/README.md

 ### What is DFX Tweaker?
-DFX Tweaker is a small but versatile tool designed for Windows 10 and Windows 11 in order to be able to customize and optimize the system beyond what Microsoft allows you.
+DFX Tweaker is a small but versatile tool designed to customize and optimize the system beyond what Microsoft allows you.
 As development progresses, new features will be added.

 |Current||-|Coming soon||
 |---|---|---|---|---|